Welcome to CinemaTour! Login ·· Register

 Information for this tour was contributed by Grant Smith.

-The theater, an excellent example of "Second Renaissance Revival", was designed by architect C.N.
+The 900-seat theater, an excellent example of "Second Renaissance Revival", was designed by architect C.N.
 Neuhausen.
 A 12-foot statue of Venus tops its central section, while larger-than-life heads guard the front entry.
 The auditorium and main lobby have been refurbished several times.
 Except for the stage, little remains of the original building.
 An old unused hotel behind the auditorium used to house vaudeville performers.

 In 1972, The Church of Jesus Christ of Latter-Day Saints bought and restored the building for church plays, renaming it the Promised Valley Playhouse.
 In 1996 the theater closed because of structural problems.
 In 2000, the Church replaced the playhouse by building a new 911-seat theater as part of its new Conference Center.